cseanburns/journal-issues/manuscript.md

+---
+title: The Issues with Journal Issues
+author:
+  - C. Sean Burns, University of Kentucky, School of Information Science, sean.burns@uky.edu
+date: 2022-12-25
+keywords: [digital publishing, journals]
+---

+Outline:

+- Introduction
+- The Journal Issue
+  - Bibliographic Record
+  - Page Constraints; Economic Scarcity
+  - Org info; Search; Focus on article rather than on issue
+- Solutions
+  - Digital Libraries
+  - Journals Integrating Workflows
+- Conclusion
+- References

-## Introduction
+# Introduction

 SCIENCE DEPENDS ON A COMMUNICATION SYSTEM.

 The internet and the web have not truly changed how peer-reviewed publishing functions.
-We continue to operate largely on what I call a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions, largely work through email and online systems that manage the peer review and publication processes.
+We continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions, largely work through email and online systems that manage the peer review and publication processes.
-These systems,
-rather than being transformative because they involve digital technologies, simply mimic the print-based workflows journals used before the internet and the web.
+These systems mimic the print-based workflows journals used before the internet and the web.
+They have not been transformative simply because they involve digital technologies.
-That is, even if authors type papers in word processing applications, save those papers as DOCX files, submit those DOCX files to journal manuscript systems, and then receive decisions or reviews via those systems, the basic processes are similar to the basic processes before the internet and the web.
+Authors may type papers in
+word processing applications,
+save those papers as DOCX files, submit those DOCX files to journal manuscript systems, and then receive decisions or reviews via those systems, but the basic processes are similar to the basic processes used before the internet and the web.
-These systems closely mimic
+These processes closely mimic
 the typewriter, the copier, and the postal service;
 they do not radically transform the system, nor do they take advantage of what digital technologies offer.

-The internet and the web have also not substantially changed how journals publish their articles.
+The internet and the web have also not substantially changed how journals publish articles.
-Most journals to this day,
+Many journals,
 even ones that are completely digital or were born digital, continue to publish journal issues.
 This is despite that the journal issue was a device used to bundle journal articles for hard copy printing.
-Printing journal articles as
+Printing hard copy journal articles as issues makes economical sense.
-issues makes economical sense, as bundling is a strategy to reduce cost by packaging multiple products, like journal articles, as one product, like the journal issue.
+Bundling is a strategy to reduce cost by packaging multiple products, like journal articles, as one product, like journal issues.
 Bundling articles into journal issues also made sense given the work flow and analog technologies available from the dawn of the scientific journal up to the invention of the internet and the web.
+It simply makes sense, in the print era, to mail issues rather than to mail individual articles.

 Since we continue to operate as if we are still using typewriters to write papers and the postal service to manage the submission and publication process,
-I think it is safe to claim that we still reside in what I call the *print era*.
+I think it is safe to claim that we still reside in the *print era*.
 Although we have gone digital, we have gone digital superficially.
 The technologies and work flows we use now